Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting Unusually Fast Battery Drain in SwitchBot Lock
+### Troubleshooting Unusually Fast Battery Drain in SwitchBot Lock Pro

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.